 Outrageously Inexpensive Android/Best Budget Tablet For Music

-- Pros: Hugely Popular, Low Price, Suitably Adequate, Rugged (Child Proof), One Of The Cheapest On The Market, Old But Gold
+- Pros: Hugely Popular, Low Price, Suitably Adequate, Rugged (Child Proof), Up To 7 Hours of Battery Life.
+One Of The Cheapest On The Market, Old But Gold

 - Cons: Spec Is Older